 A two ton model unveiled in 1925 was offered with the option of having kerbside control so it could be operated by someone walking along the pavement – aimed at door to door delivery work.
 This extraordinary set up involved having a detachable vertically-mounted steering wheel and a traction lever connecting up with the main controls.
 It is not clear whether there were any fail-safe arrangements, and it was even fitted to the giant GT sent to Norwich.

 However there was a sensational swansong to Garrett’s electric vehicle interlude, the GTZ.
-This vehicle was built in response to Glasgow Corporation’s ambitious plan to have a system for quietly collecting refuse at night from tenements south of the River Clyde and then incinerating most of it at a new plant in Govan to produce electricity.
+This vehicle was built in response to Glasgow Corporation’s ambitious plan to have a system for quietly collecting refuse at night from tenements south of the River Clyde and then incinerating most of it at a new plant in Govan to generate electricity.

 In order to produce a vehicle that met the city’s exacting requirements Garrett came up with a highly advanced machine.
 The chassis height was very low to enable a custom-made side-loading body to be fitted that was easy to load from the kerb.
 The batteries were contained in a box above the frame and behind the front axle.
 The space available for batteries would not accommodate standard Chloride batteries (Garrett’s favoured supplier) but Tudor was prepared to supply cells of a non-standard size.
 The cab was mounted ahead of the front axle and set reasonably low.